 Garrett P. Ashley is vice chancellor of University Relations and Advancement for the California State University, providing oversight for systemwide fundraising, governmental affairs, community relations, alumni relations, communications and public affairs since November 2008.
 His division highlights the system’s positive role in California while advocating for public higher education interests.
 Read more.

-Co-Chair: David Dinerman, Trustee, Hampshire College
+Co-Chair: David Dinerman, Former Trustee, Hampshire College

 Joe Biernat, Trustee, Gettysburg College

 Joe Biernat is Chief Investment Officer of Permian Global, an environmental investment company.
 Previously he was a director and the Chief Investment Strategist at European Credit Management (ECM) where he served as a managing board member from 2000 to its sale to Wachovia/Wells Fargo in 2007.
 Read more.